0x80/typescript-monorepo/README.md

 ### Apps

-- [web](./apps/web) A Next.js based web application configured to use Tailwind CSS and ShadCN components.
-Consumes built packages from common and core.
+- [web](./apps/web) A NextJs-based web application configured to use Tailwind CSS and ShadCN components, and consumes built packages from common and core.

 ### Services

-- [fns](./services/fns) Various Firebase functions that execute on document writes, pubsub events etc. Consumes built packages from common and core.
+- [fns](./services/fns) Various Firebase functions that execute on document writes, pubsub events, and consume built packages from common and core.
 - [api](./services/api) A 2nd gen Firebase function (based on Cloud Run) serving as an API endpoint.
 This package also illustrates how to use secrets.

 ## Prettier + ESLint vs Biome

-I have switched from using Prettier + ESLint to Biome, because it is much faster but it seems it is not a full replacement yet.
+I have switched from using Prettier + ESLint to Biome, because it is much faster, but it is not a full replacement yet.

 Biome (as of v2.2) does not have the type-aware rules that typescript-eslint provides.
 I find those rules the most valuable, and this is holding me back from